AwaNoodle/buildingAppWithDocker/README.md

 > docker run -d -rm -p 7788:7788 --name testingRegistry localhost:5000/mynodeapp
 ```

 Navigating to (http://localhost:7788) will again show you your app.
 If you look in the local images (**docker images**), you will see your image.
+If we were to run **localhost:5000/mynodeapp:0.0.1** we would end up with the same result.
 You can stop and remove your app as normal.

 ### Exercise 5 - Container Updates